 The contents cover gives you the option to select your sum insured inside your home, with full accidental damage and cover away from home options.
 Such as personal effects worn or carried about your person, like laptops and mobile phones, cycles and personal money and cards.

 Leaseholder’s One Policy

 The beauty of insuring your fitted fixtures and contents under one policy is that you only have one insurer to deal with.
 Uncertainty is removed by taking out the right insurance to cater for your needs and the risk.
 After all a fitted kitchen can cost six figures to replace, so you need to know cover is in place in the event of a major claim.
 For example a major fire or escape of water leak.

-What does this policy include?
+What does leaseholders improvements include?